 What standard does the SDHS comply with?

-The SDHS is registered under the School of Clinical Medicine’s NHS Information Governance Toolkit as a ‘Hosted Secondary Use Team/Project’, V14 (2016 – 2017), Level 2.
+The SDHS is registered under the School of Clinical Medicine’s NHS Digital Data Security and Protection Toolkit.
 See the end of this page for a more detailed description.

 How is the SDHS accessed?

 The SDHS is accessed via a browser-based Virtual Desktop.
 Data on the secure storage can be viewed and edited from this remote desktop.
 It is not possible to copy the data to your local computer, and it is not possible to use applications on your computer on the secure data.
 The advantage of this approach is that it allows access from from University, NHS and home computers, without any restrictions required on those computers.

 The remote desktop can be made full screen and supports multiple monitors.

 Is the Internet accessible from within the SDHS?